• Skip to primary navigation

 How to make easy bobotie recipe.

-• Save time and make the minced beef mixture ahead of time.
-Let it cool down first before transferring it to an airtight container and storing it in the fridge.
-The curried beef mince can also be frozen.
+• To save time on the day of cooking, consider preparing the beef mixture ahead of time.
+Let it cool down completely before transferring it to an airtight container and storing it in the fridge.
+You can also freeze the curried beef mince if you want to make it even further in advance.

 🍴 Serving suggestions

-Traditionally bobotie is served with yellow rice and tomato sambal.
-I sometimes also serve a green side salad with it or seasonal green vegetables such as roasted Tenderstem broccoli or asparagus.
+Bobotie is typically served with fluffy yellow rice and tangy tomato sambal.
+While these sides are a classic choice, you can also switch things up by adding a fresh rocket salad or serving up seasonal green vegetables such as roasted Tenderstem broccoli or asparagus.

 📖 Variations